tanaykhale/Git-Sample/README.md

 # Git-Sample
 this is a git sample repo
-used for testing git commands like git init git diff git status
+used for testing git commands like... git init git diff git status